go-tk/di/README.md

 ## Usage

-Looking into the examples is a easy way to get an idea of the functionality quickly.
+Looking into the examples is a easy way to get the idea of what is the functionality this library provides.

 ## Examples